opal/opal.github.io/source/docs/getting_started.html.md

 Opal.compile("[1, 2, 3].each { |a| puts a }")
 # => "(function() { ... })()"
 ```

-The produced javascript can then run in any browser.
-This only half solves the
-problem.
-Opal was built to run larger client side applications, and to replace
-javascript as the implementation language of these rich web applications.
-Where
-opal provides the compiler, [opal-sprockets](http://github.com/opal/opal-sprockets)
-provides the build system to combine multiple ruby source files into one output
-file to run in the browser.

-## Using opal-sprockets

 `opal-sprockets` adds support to sprockets for compiling ruby (and erb) assets,
 and treating them as first class javascript citizens.
 It works in a similar way